kubernetes/website/docs/concepts/service-catalog/index.md

 1. Once the `ServiceBroker` resource is added to Service Catalog, it triggers a *List Services* call to the external Service Broker.
 1. The Service Broker returns a list of available Managed Services, which is cached locally in a `ServiceClass` resource.
-1. The Cluster Operator can then get the list of available Managed Services using the following command:
+1. A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can then get the list of available Managed Services using the following command:

         kubectl get serviceclasses

 ### Provisioning a new instance

-The Cluster Operator can initiate the provisioning of a new instance by creating a `ServiceInstance` resource.
+A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can initiate the provisioning of a new instance by creating a `ServiceInstance` resource.

 This is an example of a `ServiceInstance` resource: